xbst/KUSBA-PRO/Docs/Firmware.md

-# KUSBA PRO Firmware Flashing
+# KUSBA PRO Firmware Flashing & Usage

 Note: Make sure to use an up-to-date version of Klipper with LIS2DW accelerometer support.